austiniang1203/Homelab/README.md

 ## 📋 Overview

 This repository documents my homelab environment — including infrastructure configs, automation scripts, lab exercises, and notes.
-It serves as both a reference for myself and a learning journal for all thing technology.
+It serves as both a reference for myself and a learning journal for all things technology.

 ---